kjhoward/dotnet-5-registration-login-api/README.md

 The idea of the Models assemblies is that they extracts your business models from the project allowing them to be used elsewhere and tested against external from the project.

 The client project allows you to connect to and interact with the RegistrationLoginAPI from different projects and APIs and surfaces the Authorization attributes for use across projects.

+## Client Proxy Library
+A client proxy library that you can use to call the API is available in this repo: https://github.com/kjhoward/RegistrationLoginApiClient

 ## Unit Test Project
 The Unit test using Nunit can be found here: